Wanna Stay Out of These?

 An endless string of tragedies obscured by the occasional miracle.

 Here is something almost every touring pro has forgotten, or maybe not even been taught, but at the end of the day (every day!) it really makes the difference in making putts or not.
 It has to do with "The Crown."
-You see at the end of the day on almost every golf course there develops around the cup a crown from players bending to retrieve their ball from the cup.
+You see at the end of the day on almost every golf course there develops around the cup a crown from players bending to retrieve their balls from the cup.
 This is why Tiger always hit his short putts aggressively into the back of the cup.
 I believe this is the reason that Scottie Scheffler is missing those short ones.
 You are going to miss right or left with those putts especially if you try to die them into the hole.
 In my playing days my mantra was: "I would rather be 10 feet long than 2 feet short.
 This mental attitude allowed me to make A LOT of those putts from 10 feet in.
+Why?
+You might ask.
+Here's why.

-I also see a lot of amateurs go into gyrations and other detrimental activities following a missed shot/putt.
+I see a lot of amateurs go into gyrations and other detrimental activities following a missed shot/putt.
 If they would just expend that energy in a more positive way.
 Watch your shots until they come to a complete stop.
 Learn things that you would otherwise miss by doing your theatrics.
 So you missed a putt...
 What you do after can directly affect the next one just like the other shots.
 A more positive reaction would be to "Watch the putt come to a complete stop!"
 Now you have a pretty good idea what is coming with the next one.
 Also, if your next putt is uphill it should have less break if any at all.
 Gravity after all is why your putt ended up here.

 The message here is "FOCUS!"